 The Community Youth Development (CYD) Rising Blazers program started in Summer 2020 and is sponsored by the University of North Texas at Dallas.
-Rising Blazers provides an array of services such as mentoring, youth leadership development, and after-school programs to promote protective factors in youth and prevent negative outcomes such as juvenile delinquency.
+Rising Blazers provides an array of services through partnership with service providers to promote protective factors in youth.

 Mentorship consists of face-to-face interactions.
 It focuses on facilitating an ongoing and positive relationship between the youth and a caring adult who helps the youth as he or she goes through life.
 In a group setting, there are no more than 4 youth to one mentor.